Locomotion No. 1: Preservation

 In 1856, Joseph Pease and his family spent £50 to restore the S&DR Company's Locomotion No. 1, saving it from the scrapyard when its working life had ended; it was one of the first locomotives to be restored for preservation.

 Between 1857 and the 1880s, it was usually on the pedestal display at Alfred Kitching's workshop near the Hopetown Carriage Works.
 It was on exhibition in Philadelphia in 1876, Newcastle in 1881 and 1887, Chicago in 1883, Liverpool in 1886, Paris in 1889, and Edinburgh in 1890.
 Locomotion No. 1 was steamed for the Stockton and Darlington Railway's Golden Jubilee in September 1875, and to participate in a procession of locomotives at the George Stephenson Centenary in June 1881.
 Locomotion always returned to its static display in Darlington, the headquarters of the Stockton and Darlington Railway Company.

 From 1892 to 1975, Locomotion was on static display along with Derwent, another early locomotive, on one of the platforms overlooking the S&DR line to Saltburn-by-the-Sea at Darlington's main station Bank Top.
-During 1924 it was cosmetically restored.
+In 1924, it was cosmetically restored.
 During the Second World War, it was temporarily relocated (at Stanhope) due to the threat of bombing.
 In 1975 Darlington built its railway museum around Locomotion No. 1.